 Related Read: How to Make a Pulley with Kids

-The Best Catapult Ideas for Kids
+The Best Homemade Catapult Designs for Kids

 Popsicle Stick Catapult

-This popsicle stick catapult by Buggy and Buddy uses simple materials: rubber bands, plastic spoon, popsicle sticks, and pom poms.
+This popsicle stick catapult by Buggy and Buddy uses simple materials: rubber bands, a plastic spoon, popsicle sticks, and pom poms.

 Catapult with Legos